+New Accounts:

-New Accounts: When a direct-managed client opens an account, the client will be charged a prorated fee for the remainder of the current quarter based upon the value of their portfolio on the day the account is opened.
-After that, the account will be invoiced based on the billing frequency established in their Investment Advisory Agreement: our standard billing frequency is quarterly.
+When a direct-managed client opens an account, the client will be charged a prorated fee for the remainder of the current quarter.
+The prorated fee is based upon the value of their portfolio on the contractually agreed upon billing cycle date.
+For accounts billed in advance, that is the value of the portfolio on the day the account is opened.
+For accounts billed in arrears, that will be the value of the portfolio at the end of the billing period.
+After that, the account will be invoiced based on the billing frequency established in their Investment Advisory Agreement.
+Our standard billing frequency is quarterly.

 Contractually negotiated fee structures, billing frequency and calculation methods will be followed when our standard fee procedures have been replaced by alternate language in the Investment Advisory Agreement agreed to by Renaissance and the client.
 Accounts are invoiced based on contractually agreed upon ending periods, market values and fee calculations.
 Cash flows, cash, accruals for dividends and interest are included in the assets under management used to calculate the fee, unless contractual obligation prohibits their inclusion.